core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 ##  The Response Delay and Mismatch Attack {#resdelay}

-The following attack can be performed if CoAP is protected by a security protocol where the response is not bound to the request in any way except by the CoAP token.
+The following attack can be performed if an unpatched CoAP implementation not following the updated client token processing specified in {{RFC7252}} is used with a security protocol where the response is not bound to the request in any way except by the CoAP token.
 This would include most general security protocols, such as DTLS, TLS, and IPsec, but not OSCORE.
 CoAP {{RFC7252}} uses a client generated token that the server echoes to match responses to request, but does not give any guidelines for the use of token with DTLS